onedarnleyroad/generator-one-craft/README.md

 ### CSS

 	$ gulp styles
-	$ gulp styles-production

 Pretty straightforward, this is your SASS compiler.
-The latter simply omits sourcemaps, and minifies.
-Tweak the `serve` bit below if you prefer this - but something like [Minimee](https://github.com/johndwells/craft.minimee) may do the compression for us.
-Sourcemaps are useful for development, and probably a negligible bloat to the filesize of the compiled CSS.
+Will output compressed `.min.css` version as well as `.css` version.
+Sourcemaps only written for uncompressed, i.e. for dev purposes.

 ### SVGs